chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ### FQDN Usage

-When installing the CCM Windows Service, the default is to use the Fully Qualified Domain Name (FQDN) of the machine that it is being installed on.
+When installing the CCM Service, the default is to use the Fully Qualified Domain Name (FQDN) of the machine that it is being installed on.
 As a result, there is an expectation that the certificate (either the self signed certificate that is created during installation, or the existing certificate which is configured with the [CertifcateThumbprint](#parameters-1) parameter)) that is used to secure the transport layer of this service, also uses the same FQDN.

 If this is not the case, it will be necessary to use the information the installer about the actual name for the machine that is being used.
 When using a self signed certificate, this can be specified using the `CertifcateDnsName`, and when using an existing certificate, no additional parameters are required.
 In both cases, it will be necessary to also set the `centralManagementServiceUrl` [configuration parameter](#centralmanagementserviceurl).
 This can be done using the following command: